- Practice Areas

 The court also rejected the plaintiff’s argument that the amendment was unfairly applied to her case because it became law after the accident resulting in her injuries.
 The court explained that the amendment did not deal with the substantive law governing her claim, but only with the filing requirement of the ante litem notice.
 Because the amendment was made law prior to the filing of the plaintiff’s ante litem notice, the court’s application of the amendment was not retroactive.
 What means is, the lawyers had a duty to pay attention to the changing law and to make sure that the ante litem notice they sent complied with the law.
 Theirs was sent after the law changed, so they lost.

 If you or a loved one has recently been injured in a Georgia car accident involving a state or city employee, you may be entitled to monetary compensation through a GTCA claim.
-Attorney Christopher M. Simon is a dedicated Georgia personal injury and wrongful death attorney with extensive experience handling a wide range of cases.
+Attorney Christopher M. Simon is a dedicated Atlanta car accident attorney and wrongful death attorney with extensive experience handling a wide range of cases.
 Attorney Simon understands the difficulties injury victims face following a serious accident and takes care to ensure that his clients obtain the compensation they deserve for the injuries they have sustained.
 To learn more, call Attorney Simon today at (404) 259-7635 to schedule a free consultation to discuss your case.